 In scikit-learn, you can either do a manual train/validation split with train_test_split (called twice — once to peel off the test set, once to split the rest) or use cross-validation helpers like cross_val_score and GridSearchCV which handle the splits internally.

-The discipline matters because the validation/test distinction is what keeps the final evaluation honest.
+The validation/test distinction is what keeps the final evaluation honest.
 Without it, the test number is contaminated by all the hyperparameter tuning that came before it.